riccardoperra/ngx-reactive-loading/README.md

 ```

 ### Component based loading service
-The current only way to provide a new instance of loading service into an angular component is using
+The way to instantiate a loading service into an angular component is calling the `LoadingService.componentProvider` method into
-the static helper method `LoadingService.componentProvider` into the component provider.
+the component providers.
 This allows to define the properties the service will track, and the options
-to change the behaviour of the service.
+that customize the behavior of the service.

-Using this approach, thanks to angular DI it's possible to inject the same loadingService instance in
+Using this approach, you can inject the same loadingService instance in
-nested components allowing better communication with service.
-This doesn't mean that you should always
+sub-nested components allowing better communication with service, avoiding prop drilling.
+This doesn't mean that you
-inject the loading service in nested component.
-Consider this approach if you want to avoid prop
+should always inject the loading service in nested component.
+Consider this approach if your components are
-drilling or if you use want to use it in the same context.
+always in the same scope/context.

 ```ts
 import {LoadingService} from 'ngx-reactive-loading';